 Each metric has its place.
 Since procurement time is not factored into cycle time, it's always advisable to use the lead time when calculating estimates for deliveries.
 Cycle time only starts when you have the raw materials on hand to begin making products.
 As a result, cycle time doesn't offer much insight into how long it will take your operations to deliver a product to a customer.

-How to Calculate More Accurate Cycle Time and Meet On Time Delivery Targets
+How to Calculate More Accurate Cycle Times and Meet On-Time Delivery Targets

 Both cycle time and lead time are important metrics that can be used as key performance indicators to help measure how effectively your company uses up operational time.
 With these metrics, you can find potential bottlenecks within your operations and address them more quickly and efficiently.
 These bottlenecks could result in longer cycle and lead times, so eliminating them is an excellent way to improve overall efficiency within your business and reduce waste that raises costs.